Hide minor edits

 3. service fenced start.
 This is the cluster I/O fencing system that allows cluster nodes to reboot a failed node during failover.

 4. service rgmanager start.
 This manages cluster services and resources.
 The service rgmanager start command returns immediately, but initializing the cluster and bringing up the Zimbra Collaboration Suite application for the cluster services on the active node may take some time.
 After all commands have been issued on both nodes, run clustat command on the active node, to verify that the cluster service has been started.
-When clustat shows all services are running on the active node, the cluster configuration is complete.
+When clustat shows all services are running on the active node, the cluster

 For the cluster service that is not running on the active node, run clusvcadm -d <cluster service name>, as root on the active node.